 I get this question often: what diet do you follow?!

-So, I wanted to provide some clarification on my food philosophy and maintaining a healthy lifestyle and how that affects my recipes.
+So, I wanted to provide some clarification on my food philosophy and maintaining a healthy lifestyle and how that affects my cooking style.

 First, I don’t like to use the word “diet.”
 Instead, I I like to think of myself as a “clean” eater.